Hollingbourne: Hollingbourne village centre

-Hollingbourne appears in the Domesday Book as Hoilingeborde.
+Hollingbourne appears in the Domesday Book of 1086 as Hoilingeborde.
 It was held partly by the Archbishop of Christ Church, Canterbury and partly by Bishop Odo of Bayeux.
-Its domesday assets were: 24 ploughs, 8 acre of meadow, woodland/herbage worth 40 hogs, two mills and one church.
+Its Domesday assets were: 24 ploughs, 8 acre of meadow, woodland/herbage worth 40 hogs, two mills and one church.
 It rendered £30.

-All Saints Church is a Grade I listed building, made of flint and stone, parts dated 14th, 15th and 17th centuries.
+All Saints’ Church is a Grade I listed building, made of flint and stone, parts dated 14th, 15th and 17th centuries.
 Within the church are monuments and stone tombs to Francis Culpeper, d.
 1591 and his wife Johanna Culpeper, d.
 1597, Martin Barnham d.
 1610, Baldwin Duppa d.
 1737, Samuel Plummer, d.
 1705, Dame Grace Gethin, d.
 1697, Philippa Culpeper, d.
 1630, Elizabeth Culpeper, d.
 1638 (freestanding chest tomb with white effigy) John, Lord Culpeper, d.
 1660, erected 1695, Cheney Colepeper, 4th Lord Culpeper, d.
 1725, the latter were among the governing Virginia/ North Carolina Culpeper family and were major landowners in the village for many generations.

 Eyhorne Street

-This hamlet in the south west of Hollingbourne parish has the Grove Mill House downstream on the Hollingbourne and its own conservation area.
+This hamlet in the southwest of Hollingbourne parish has the Grove Mill House downstream on the Hollingbourne and its own conservation area.
 It has no church and has always been part of the parish.
-There are 26 grade II listed buildings and one grade II* listed building is shown on maps as restored Godfrey House.; its listing describes it as 16th century, restored 1859, timber framed with plaster infilling, 10-light ovolo-moulded mullioned and transomed oriel window with moulded cornice and plastered ogee base immediately below each eaves dormer, and one of 6 lights to first floor of porch, 3 rectangular ground-floor bays with 10-light ovolo-moulded mullioned and transomed windows on stone bases.
-Totnams was an ancient farm in the Eyhorne district, and is now the site of grade II listed Cotuams Hall.
+There are 26 Grade II listed buildings and one Grade II* listed building is shown on maps as restored Godfrey House.; its listing describes it as 16th century, restored 1859, timber framed with plaster infilling, 10-light ovolo-moulded mullioned and transomed oriel window with moulded cornice and plastered ogee base immediately below each eaves dormer, and one of six lights to first floor of porch, three rectangular ground-floor bays with 10-light ovolo-moulded mullioned and transomed windows on stone bases.
+Totnams was an ancient farm in the Eyhorne district, and is now the site of Grade II listed Cotuams Hall.